Published: October 27, 2022 • Updated: April 03, 2023 • 4 min read

 Keep editing until you get there.

 You can keep an old version of your resume saved in case you ever decide you want to be a chef again.
-When I look at my old resume, I barely recognize it.
+I barely recognize the resume I brought to my first programming interview.
 Standard details on a military resume, like “served as observer-controller for three infantry platoons deploying to Afghanistan” are useful information about you.
-But to a programming hiring manager, I’d also like to know how you mastered your battle-tracking system or built a web application to manage a complicated redeployment.
+But to a programming hiring manager, I’m more interested in how you mastered your battle-tracking system or built a simple web application to manage a unit redeployment.

 I once had a karate teacher who once asked me how long I’d been training to earn a particular belt.
 I answered “about a year”, because that’s how long it had been since I’d earned my current belt.
 He corrected me: “you’ve been training for this belt since you started karate.”

 This mindset can be useful for people transitioning to programming.
 You haven’t been preparing to become a programmer for six months, or a week.
 You’ve been preparing for it your whole life.
 Is this a little corny?
 Maybe.
 Is it “faking it until you make it”?
 Sure.
 But I think it’s a powerful, contagious attitude.

 This post is me counting my keystrokes; I’ve delivered this advice to many people over the years and I’m hoping to crystallize it here.

 Thank you to Code Platoon for giving me many chances to mentor great new programmers.